Tiamat-Tech/elements/README.md

 - `react`
 </details>

-# Future development
+# Roadmap and contributing

-The library is currently in active development.
-Existing components will receive additional functionality.
+The library is currently in very active development.
+Existing components are receiving additional functionality.
 New components will include:

 - &lt;Accordion&gt; (in development)
 - &lt;Lightbox&gt;